OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

     # add more __read() functions for different interface types later!
 ```

 Now let's write the script for the main routine.
 Create a file called `STK08-temp-sensor.py` and paste the following in it.
-// TODO: short description of
+This script will use the two classes we've created to continuously check the sensor, and display the data to the console.
+Through abstracting out the details into two other classes, this script can be short and sweet.

 ``` python
 # import modules and classes